 Behavioral Intervention Team

 With students facing high levels of stress in their lives, faculty and staff may encounter students whose behaviors are concerning, disruptive, or threatening towards themselves or others.
-In an effort to respond to the safety needs of the campus, the University Of Utah has established the Behavioral Intervention Team (BIT).
+To respond to the safety needs of the campus, the University Of Utah has established the Behavioral Intervention Team (BIT).

 What Does BIT Do?

 BIT’s primary function is to help keep the university community safe and connect distressed students to support services.
-BIT seeks prevention rather than reaction to students in distress.
+BIT seeks prevention rather than reacting to students in distress.
 In doing this, BIT:

 - Gathers and manages reported information from concerned faculty and staff